Second brother testifies Smollett paid for staged attack

 Smollett’s legal team needs to cast doubt on the brothers’ damaging testimony but it isn’t easy.
 Abimbola Osundairo stuck with his story during cross-examination, while also denying he had a sexual relationship with Smollett or that he asked the actor to hire him.
 And much of what the Osundairos have told jurors about that night appears to be corroborated by video and other evidence.

+The defense said the brothers lied about Smollett staging the attack to get out of trouble for possessing the firearms and heroin that was also found in the home.

-Abimbola Osundairo, an aspiring actor who worked with Smollett on the Chicago set of “Empire,” said he and his brother agreed to their roles in the fake attack because he felt indebted to Smollett for helping him with his acting career.
-Olabingo Osundairo said he didn’t know they were going to be paid for the fake attack, and said he wouldn’t have participated if he had known Smollett would involve the police.
+Abimbola Osundairo, an aspiring actor, said he and his brother agreed to their roles in the fake attack because he felt indebted to Smollett for helping him with his acting career.

-The morning after they carried out the hoax, as news broke of a hate crime against Smollett, Abimbola Osundairo said he texted a note of condolence to Smollett, also as instructed.
-It read: “Bruh, say it ain’t true.
-I’m praying for speedy recovery.”

-Defense attorney Nenye Uche has said the brothers attacked Smollett “because of who he is” and has suggested that the brothers were homophobic.

 Check out the AP’s complete coverage of the Jussie Smollett case. ___